Xeomin vs Botox Review

 - redness at the site of injections

 - swelling or pain.

-Apart from these, the side effects xeomin may also include
+Apart from these side effects of Botox and Xeomin, the side effects from Xeomin may also include

 - dry eyes